The Russell Senate Office Building houses the Kennedy Caucus Room, which has been the site of many historic hearings.

-The Russell Building houses the recently named Kennedy Caucus Room, which has been the site of many historic hearings.
-Some examples: The 1912 hearings regarding the sinking if the Titanic which resulted in the loss of 1,500 lives including some of America's wealthiest citizens.
+- The 1912 hearings regarding the sinking of the Titanic which resulted in the loss of 1,500 lives including some of America's wealthiest citizens.
 The hearing drew such an unmanageable crowd that it reconvened in a smaller committee room that could be better policed.